tensorflow/docs/site/en/api_docs/api_docs/python/tf/train/ExponentialMovingAverage.md

 # Create an ExponentialMovingAverage object
 ema = tf.train.ExponentialMovingAverage(decay=0.9999)

+with tf.control_dependencies([opt_op]):
     # Create the shadow variables, and add ops to maintain moving averages
     # of var0 and var1.
-maintain_averages_op = ema.apply([var0, var1])

-# Create an op that will update the moving averages after each training
+This also creates an op that will update the moving
-# step.
-This is what we will use in place of the usual training op.
+    # averages after each training step.
+This is what we will use in place
-with tf.control_dependencies([opt_op]):
+    # of the usual training op.
-    training_op = tf.group(maintain_averages_op)
+    training_op = ema.apply([var0, var1])

 ...train the model by running training_op...
 ```